Kingdom of Champasak: History

 Ong Keo and Ong Kommandam of the Bolaven Plateau Alak people, led the initial resistance against French control, which evolved into the Holy Man's Rebellion.
 The concomitant right-bank Holy Man's Rebellion of 1901–1902 was a short-lived phenomenon.
-Following legal action against captured local leaders of the movement, the Thai government considered the case of the rebellion closed.
+Following legal action against captured local leaders of the movement, the Thai government considered the rebellion had by then ended.
 The right-bank dependencies were absorbed into the Siamese Northeast Monthon, Isan (มณฑลอีสาน), and the House of Na Champassak continued to rule autonomously.
 In 1904, prior to the Franco-Siamese Treaty, the kingdom's capital was transferred to French rule and was placed under the control of French Cambodia.
 Despite historical claims by Cambodia, Champassak lost jurisdiction over the province of Stung Treng and in return regained the city of Champasak.
-In addition, the provinces of Kontum and Pleiku were ceded to French administration in Annam.
+In addition, the provinces of Kontum and Pleiku were ceded to the French administration in Annam.

 In 1946, when Chao Nhouy or Chao Ratsadanay died, his son Chao Boun Oum Na Champassak became the head of the House of Champassak.
 He was also appointed as Inspector General for Life in Laos, in lieu of him agreeing not to make a claim on the Lao throne.
 Boun Oum was forced to leave Laos and become a political refugee in France in 1975.
-He died in France on March 17, 1980.
-He had nine children.
+He died there on March 17, 1980 leaving nine children.